Pressure anisotropy in polymer brushes and its effects on wetting

 \section{Abstract}

-Polymer brushes, coatings consisting of densely grafted macromolecules, have been known to experience an intrinsic lateral compressive stress, originating from chain elasticity and excluded volume interactions.
-This lateral stress complicates a proper definition of the interface and, thereby, of the interfacial tension.
-Moreover, its effect on wettability has remained unclear.
-Here, we study the link between grafting-induced compressive lateral stress in polymer brushes, interfacial tension, and brush wettability using coarse-grained molecular dynamics simulations.
-A central result is that the liquid contact angle is independent of grafting density, which implies that the strength of the compressive stress inside brush has no influence on the wettability.
-Interestingly, though the interfacial tensions lack a proper definition, the \emph{difference} in interfacial tension between wet and dry brushes is perfectly well-defined.
+Polymer brushes, coatings consisting of densely grafted macromolecules, experience an intrinsic lateral compressive pressure, originating from chain elasticity and excluded volume interactions.
+This lateral pressure complicates a proper definition of the interface and, thereby, the determination and interpretation of the interfacial tension and its relation to the wetting behavior of brushes.
+Here, we study the link between grafting-induced compressive lateral pressure in polymer brushes, interfacial tension, and brush wettability using coarse-grained molecular dynamics simulations.
+We focus on grafting densities and polymer-liquid affinities such that the polymer and liquid do not tend to mix.
+For these systems, a central result is that the liquid contact angle is independent of the grafting density, which implies that the grafting-induced lateral compressive pressure in the brush does not influence its wettability.
+Although the definition of brush interfacial tensions is complicated by the grafting-induced pressure, the difference in interfacial tension between wet and dry brushes is perfectly well-defined.
 We confirm explicitly from Young's law that this difference offers an accurate description of the brush wettability.
-It is demonstrated how these results can be explained from the fact that the compressive stress appears ``symmetrically'' in wet and dry brushes.
-We discuss our findings in the light of autophobic dewetting and point out the connection to the Shuttleworth effect for wetting on elastomers.
+We then explore a method to isolate the grafting-induced contribution to the lateral pressure, assuming the interfacial tension to be independent of grafting density.
+This scenario indeed allows to disentangle interfacial and grafting effects for a broad range of parameters, except close to the mixing point.
+We separately discuss the latter case in the light of autophobic dewetting.

 ]